What is TNR?

 A feral cat is an unsocialized cat.

-Feral cats are either born outside and have never lived with humans, or have been left outside for so long that they've reverted to a wild state.
-Most of them live with other feral cats in colonies.
+Feral cats are either born outside and have never lived with humans, or have been left outside for so long they've reverted to a wild state.
+Most live with other feral cats in “colonies.”
 They're afraid of humans and not likely to be adoptable.
 The incidence of disease in feral cat colonies is no higher than among owned cats.
 They live healthy, natural lives on their own, content in their outdoor home.

 Found a colony?
 Let us know.

-We would love the opportunity to help you and your feral cat colony out.
-We have humane traps available to loan, and a lot of knowledgeable and caring people to educate and assist.
+We want to help you and your feral cat colony.
+We have humane traps for loan and our knowledgeable team of caring people can educate and assist.